 Wow, this post has turned into something much longer than I ever intended it to be.
 But I hope this gives you a good overview of why I love working with Beautycounter so much, and what the opportunity has done for me personally, and what it could do for you.

-If you’ve been curious about learning more about Beautycounter or are interested in signing up please email me at firstname.lastname@example.org.
+If you’ve been curious about learning more about Beautycounter please email me at email@example.com.

 And if you are ready to take the plunge and start working with us you can sign up using this link.
 As you can see I cannot speak highly enough about Beautycounter and what the opportunity has done for me.
 It could do amazing things for you too.

 Or if you just want to shop or try some Beautycounter products, again email me at firstname.lastname@example.org so that I can help you pick products that would be good for your skin.
 Alternatively you can shop by clicking here.

 - Is there mercury in your mascara?

 - Human exposure to endocrine disrupting compounds: Their role in reproductive systems, metabolic syndrome and breast cancer.
 A review.